rohit-shinde-26/The_Docker/README.md

 ## Why need to learn docker ?
 #### 1. This is important skill for developer. <br/> 2.
 Required skill for developer. <br/> 3.
 Developer has to deploy project so they need to learn it. <br/> 4.
 It can help you to get good job. <br/> 5.
 It can helps to improve productivity.

+## Images and containers
+1. Images : are templates of project.
+(Tool,library,code)
+2. Container : Running instance of image <br/>

+## Docker Images
+- It is kind of ready to use software read only template
+- Images is made with source codes, libraries, external dependencies and tools.
+- Images cannot be updated
+- if you want to make change in image you have to create new image
+- images cannot run directly